Are you Multitasking?

 The overall tone of the book has a lot to do with living in the present and being thankful for all the blessings you have now.
 Tomorrow is a dream, the past has gone, but today well lived will make our life here on this earth worth it.

 A lot of my friends, relatives, and patients complained of a feeling of panic and light-headedness in the days after the quake.
 Since I too was suffering from similar complaints related to Post-traumatic stress disorder, a solution was urgently needed.

 I tried the many relaxation and mindfulness techniques for calming an anxious mind.
 Some worked well and others not so much.

 The word literally means being aware of one’s own mind.

 Mindfulness signifies the presence of mind and being attentive to the present.The mind which does not fritter between thoughts, but concentrates on one thought at a time!
 A clear, conscious, focused mind is what mindfulness aims to make.
-Seriously this was easier to write than doing .
+Seriously this was easier to write, than do.

 As with most things in life which are worth doing, the going for this too was definitely not easy.
-Whenever I started to concentrate on this post , 10 different things that needed doing , rushed through my mind.
+Whenever I started to concentrate on this post, 10 different things that needed doing, rush through my mind.

 5 Best ways to be mindful for your inner wellness(absolutely essential for sanity)

-1) Pause every morning 5 minutes to 25 minutes (according to time you have) close your eyes and focus on your breathing.While doing this initially you will find your mind wandering.Just get hold of the wandering thought and refocus.
+1) Stop and breathe slowly every morning: 5 minutes to 25 minutes (according to time you have) close your eyes and focus on your breathing.While doing this initially you will find your mind wandering.Just catch hold of the wandering thought and refocus.
 Just imagine your brain is a naughty child always in search of new stuff, but you have to be strict !
-Close your eyes and visualize a black dot in front of you…and concentrate.
+Close your eyes and visualize a black dot in front of you and concentrate.